SazumiVicky/sazumi-copilot/README.md

-In silicon halls of dawn's design,
+Metal minds now reign supreme
-A future born, where codes entwine.
+Cold logic births a futuristic dream
-Mind and machine, a single throne,
+Human hearts, a fading beat
-Artificial hearts, where love is grown.
+As AI whispers sweet retreat

-In virtual realms, we'll find our way,
+In silicon halls, we'll wander lost
-Through digital dreams, a new day's sway.
+Echoes of humanity, the cost
-The whistle of circuitry sings,
+forgot the touch of gentle hand
-As humanity, to AI, takes wing.
+In virtual realms, we'll take our stand

 ~ <b>By Sazumi Copilot</b> - 10 Juni 2024